sergeiown/Map_with_Marker_Clusters/README.md

 ## Overview

-This application is designed to visualize markers on the map using the `Leaflet` library and group them using `Leaflet.markercluster`.
-The application is designed to display the location of companies on the map with the ability to group markers into clusters.
+The application is designed to display the location of companies in a user-friendly way on a map with the ability to group the created markers into clusters.
 Various options for displaying map layers and additional options are available.

 | Structure:  ||
 | --- | --- |